Skip to the content.

 Running your own DID host server is a great first step towards self-sovereignity within The Wired.

 Decentralized Web Nodes (DWNs) are the data layer of The Wired.
 DWNs build upon DIDs to store user data and provide an API for others to interact with it.
-These interactions could be a simple read to view a document hosted by the user, or more complex writes to add comments or send encrypted messages.
+These interactions could be a simple read to view data hosted by the user, or more complex writes to add comments or send encrypted messages.

 Moderation